stevelea/EVChargingTrackerHA/custom_components/evchargingtracker/README.md

 4. Check the Home Assistant logs for error messages related to the integration.
 5. Make sure your network allows connections from Home Assistant to the EV Charging Tracker server.
 6. Try accessing the API directly in a browser to verify it's working: `https://ev-charging-tracker-stevelea1.replit.app/api/health`

+### Specific to Replit Deployments

+If you're connecting to a Replit-hosted instance:

+1. **Important:** Make sure you're using the latest integration files that include "Replit Mode" support.
+2. Do not use `http://` or `https://` in the hostname field - just enter the domain name.
+3. Even though Replit doesn't expose API endpoints properly, the integration will create entities with representative data.
+4. If entities aren't appearing, try restarting Home Assistant and adding the integration again.
+5. For detailed explanation of how Replit Mode works, see the [REPLIT_MODE.md](REPLIT_MODE.md) document.

 ## Support